-- ▶ To verify: Decrypt $\{H(M)\}k$ and assert it is equal to H(M) - ▶ Where H is a cryptographic hash and k is the RSA private key - In both MAC and Signatures, parties receiving messages that don't verify against the key (public in this case) shall discard messages - ► How the public keys are distributed and how messages are discarded is additional protocol details (for the next layer of the protocol specification) - ▶ E.g. what if you sent: $K|M|\{H(M)\}k$ where K is the public key?
+- To verify: Decrypt $\{H(M)\}k$ and assert it is equal to H(M), where H is a cryptographic hash and k is the RSA private key - In both MAC and Signatures, parties receiving messages that don't verify against the key (public in this case) shall discard messages - O How the public keys are distributed and how messages are discarded is additional protocol details (for the next layer of the protocol specification) - e.g. what if they sent: $K \mid M \mid \{H(M)\}k$ where K is the public key?

-Protocol: Challenge-Response (in General)
+Protocol: Challenge-Response (C-R)

-- Source wants to be authenticated by the target - Source receives a nonce as challenge - Transforms it and replies as response - ▶ An ideal C-R would make it impractical for an attacker to guess the secret by observing traffic of multiple C-R exchanges. - Attacker sees both challenge and response: known plaintext attack target source Ready rand() Challenge: N Crypto f(•) Response: f(N)37 PASS / FAIL
+- Source wants to be authenticated by the target - Source receives a nonce as challenge - Transforms it and replies as response - An ideal C-R would make it impractical for an attacker to guess the secret by observing traffic of multiple C-R exchanges. - If attacker sees both challenge and response \rightarrow known plaintext attack

-Protocols
+Protocols Section Summary

-- ▶ Protocols the rules that govern the communications between parties - Digital Signatures can be created by parties with the private key but verified by anyone with the public key (built from asymmetric crypto) - ► Message Authentication Codes (MAC) can be created and verified by any party with the key (can be built from symmetric crypto) - ▶ Nonce "number used once" can be random or a counter ... - Simple Authentication source send its ID and an encrypted ID, nonce pair to a target for verification - ► Challenge Response target sends nonce to source; source replies with some proof that it has an ID known to the target - ▶ E.g. nonce encrypted with key known to source - ▶ E.g. nonce transformed with parameters known to source
+- Protocols the rules that govern the communications between parties - Digital Signatures can be created by parties with the private key but verified by anyone with the public key (built from asymmetric crypto) - Message Authentication Codes (MAC) can be created and verified by any party with the key (can be built from symmetric crypto) - Nonce "number used once" can be random or a counter ... - Simple Authentication source send its ID and an encrypted ID+nonce pair to a target for verification - O Challenge Response target sends nonce to source; source replies with some proof that it has an ID known to the target - e.g. nonce encrypted with key known to source - e.g. nonce transformed with parameters known to source